ckeditor/ckeditor5/packages/ckeditor5-link/docs/features/link.md

 ### Configuration

-Decorators are configured through definitions provided in the {@link module:link/linkconfig~LinkConfig#decorators `config.link.decorators`} configuration option.
+You can configure decorators through definitions provided in the {@link module:link/linkconfig~LinkConfig#decorators `config.link.decorators`} configuration option.

 Each decorator definition must have a unique name.
-In the case of [manual decorators](#adding-attributes-to-links-using-the-ui-manual-decorators), that name also represents the decorator in the {@link framework/architecture/editing-engine#text-attributes document model}.
+For [manual decorators](#adding-attributes-to-links-using-the-ui-manual-decorators), the name also represents the decorator in the {@link framework/architecture/editing-engine#text-attributes document model}.

 <info-box warning>
 	Link decorators work independently of one another and no conflict resolution mechanism exists.
 For example, configuring the `target` attribute using both an automatic and a manual decorator at the same time could end up with quirky results.
-The same applies if multiple manual or automatic decorators were defined for the same attribute.
+The same applies if you define more manual or automatic decorators for the same attribute.
 </info-box>

 #### Adding `target` and `rel` attributes to external links

-A very common use case for (automatic) link decorators is adding `target="_blank"` and `rel="noopener noreferrer"` attributes to all external links in the document.
-A dedicated {@link module:link/linkconfig~LinkConfig#addTargetToExternalLinks `config.link.addTargetToExternalLinks`} configuration has been created for that purpose.
-When this option is set to `true`, all links starting with `http://`, `https://` or `//` are "decorated" with `target` and `rel` attributes.
+A common use case for (automatic) link decorators is adding the `target="_blank"` and `rel="noopener noreferrer"` attributes to all external links in the document.
+A dedicated {@link module:link/linkconfig~LinkConfig#addTargetToExternalLinks `config.link.addTargetToExternalLinks`} configuration exists for that purpose.
+When you set this option to `true`, all links starting with `http://`, `https://`, or `//` are "decorated" with `target` and `rel` attributes.

 ```js
 ClassicEditor